oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 The client is considered a confidential OAuth 2 client type according to section 2.1 of {{RFC6749}}.
 The mechanism described in this document may  either serve as a standalone OAuth 2 client authentication mechanism or as an additional, supportive security mechanism beside an existing OAuth 2 client authentication mechanism.

+This specification introduces the concept of client attestations to the OAuth 2 protocol, using two artifacts:

+- a Client Attestation, a signed statement by the Client Attester that authenticates the Client Instance
+- a Proof of Possession (PoP), a signed statement by the Client Instance that authenticates the Client Attestation

 The following diagram depicts the overall architecture and protocol flow.

 ~~~ ascii-art